wi2trier/cbrkit/README.md

 ## REST API and CLI

-In order to use the built-in API and CLI, you need to define a retriever in a Python module using the function `cbrkit.retrieval.build()`.
+In order to use the built-in API and CLI, you need to define a retriever/reuser in a Python module using the function `cbrkit.retrieval.build()` and/or `cbrkit.reuse.build()`.
 For example, the file `./retriever_module.py` could contain the following code:

 ```python